-Change in minimum pension liability, net for the first quarters of 2018 and 2017 was \$(0.9) million and \$28.1 million, respectively.
-The increase in comprehensive income for the first quarter of 2017 was primarily due to pension settlement charges and the remeasurement of the defined benefit plan in the United States as a result of the settlements.
+Change in minimum pension liability, net for the first half of 2018 and 2017 was \$1.8 million and \$29.4 million, respectively.
+The increase in comprehensive income (loss) resulting from the change in minimum pension liability, net for the first half of 2018 was primarily due to changes in valuation assumptions and the impact of foreign currency translation.
+The increase in comprehensive income resulting from the change in minimum pension liability for the first half of 2017 was primarily due to pension settlement charges and remeasurement of the defined benefit plan in the United States as a result of the settlements that occurred during the six months ended April 30, 2017.